Fishing in Portugal

-Further up the coast recommended sites for sea fishing in Portugal include the area around Sines in the Alentejo and Sesimbra, Peniche and Nazaré in central Portugal, near Lisbon.
+Further up the coast there are less big game fish but recommended sites for general sea and reef fishing in Portugal include the area around Sines in the Alentejo and Sesimbra, Peniche and Nazaré in central Portugal, near Lisbon.

 For the hungrier, less experienced or more modest amongst you there are also great reef fishing half-day and day trips available from marinas across Portugal.
 The guide will provide you with, insider knowledge, fishing tackle and bait, a comfy chair and if you're a beginner will show you the ropes.
 One of the best things about these trips is that after an invigorating day in the sea air you can normally take any fish you catch home for the barbecue!

 As you sail out to sea you will first find bream, sole, grouper and jewfish, then as you head further out you pass over an extension of the continental platform where medium size fish build their nests and swim in big shoals giving you the opportunity to catch anchovy, mackerel, sea bream, rock bass, conger eel and spurdog.
 Finally as you head out towards open sea there are shoals of tuna, sharks, sawfish and sprat waiting to test your skill!
 We currently offer these trips in Vilamoura, the Ria Formosa near Tavira, Cascais and the Azores.